U.P. Wilson: Biography

 The music journalist Tony Russell noted that Wilson put on a show, playing one-handed while drinking, smoking and greeting his fans, but behind the tricks and the hyped language used in his billings ("Texas Tornado", "Atomic Guitar", etc.) Wilson was a musician with a talent for more than just getting boys to boogie down.
 His peculiar decision to sing in falsetto flawed his 1995 release This Is U.P.
 Wilson, but subsequent releases led to the rediscovery of his blend of Texas shuffles and low-down blues.
+Blues & Rhythm magazine stated that Wilson's music was "superb Texas blues from one of the discoveries of the 80s".

 For most of the last decade of his life, Wilson toured the European blues circuit and throughout the United States.
 Among his activities were appearances at the Chicago Blues Festival and accompanying Albert Collins.

 Wilson went to a hospital in Paris for surgery and died there on September 22, 2004, at the age of 70.
 His wife, Rosie, had died earlier.
 He was survived by two daughters and a son.